Home » General Writing Tips » Improve Your Writing » Content Writing For Beginners: 10 Key Tips

 Once you choose a topic or niche, take a look at what information or content is already out there.

 Type your topic in Google search and pay attention to what types of blog posts and articles show up in the results.
-It’s helpful to pay attention to related google searches around your topic.
+It’s helpful to pay attention to related Google searches around your topic.

 Understanding what people are searching for will give you ideas on what to write about and help you improve your search engine optimization (SEO) skills.